ggeDCAA/ggeAdmit/README.md

 `assignReviewers()` returns a list of 6 elements.
 For the simple purpose of assigning reviewers to applicants, the element `$design` is of the most immediate importance.
 Use the function `getAssignments()` to extract identities of applicants ("Alternatives") and reviewers ("Blocks") from the incomplete block design.

 ```
+## Extract identifying information from the incomplete block design reviewer assignment
 s.des.names = getAssignments(x = student.design,
                              appNames = applicantNames)
 f.des.names = getAssignments(x = faculty.design,